yuelongyu/Lima-tango-python/doc/camera/slsdetector.rst

 							 - **NON_PARALLEL + CONTINUOUS**
 							 - **SAFE + STORE_IN_RAM**
 							 - **SAFE + CONTINUOUS**
+tolerate_lost_packets	rw	DevBoolean		Allow acquisitions with incomplete frames due to overrun nb_bad_frames		ro	DevLong			Number of bad frames in the current (or last) acquisition bad_frame_list		ro	DevVarLongArray		List of bad frames in the current (or last) acquisition
 ======================= ======= ======================= ===========================================================

 Please refer to the *PSI/SLS Eiger User's Manual* for more information about the above specfic configuration parameters.